C. D. Barnard: 1928/1929 England to India flights

 On 2 August 1929, he took off from Lympne Airport Fokker F.VIIa (G-EBTS now renamed 'The Spider') on a flight to Karachi.
 Co-pilot and mechanic was Robert (Bob) Little, with the Duchess of Bedford also as extra pilot.
-They returned to Croydon Airport after a record-breaking return flight of 10,000 miles in eight days.
+Again flying Sofia, Aleppo, Bushire, they made the outward journey in 3 days 9 hours.
+The return began on 6 August reaching Croydon Airport after a record-breaking return flight of 10,000 miles in eight days.
 Barnard was later awarded a Royal Aero Club Gold Medal.

 1930 Brian Lewis and C.D.
 Barnard Ltd

 In 1930, with Brian Lewis, 2nd Baron Essendon, he co-founded Brian Lewis and C.D.
 Barnard Ltd for sales of De Havilland aircraft, and based at Heston Aerodrome.
 In August 1931, Brian Lewis and C.D.
 Barnard Ltd merged with the aviation department of Selfridges to become Brian Lewis & Co., Ltd.

 1930 England to Cape Town flight

 On 10 April 1930, he took off from Lympne in Fokker F.VIIa (G-EBTS, renamed 'The Spider'), on a flight to Cape Town.
-He was accompanied by Robert (Bob) Little, and the passenger was the Duchess of Bedford, who had purchased the aircraft in September 1929.
-On 19 April, they reached Maitland aerodrome, Cape Town, after a record-breaking time of 91 hours and twenty minutes flying over 10 days.
+He was accompanied by Robert (Bob) Little, and Mary Duchess of Bedford, who had purchased the aircraft in September 1929.On 19 April, they reached Maitland aerodrome, Cape Town, after a record-breaking time of 91 hours and twenty minutes flying over 10 days.
 On 29 April, during the return flight, a forced landing was made at Dragoman, Bulgaria.
 The next day, they returned to Croydon after repairs to the engine oil system.
 Later, Fokker awarded a silver commemorative medal to Barnard.